Scottish and Southern Electricity Networks: Origins

 The company has its origins in two public sector electricity supply authorities.
 Scottish Hydroelectric, founded as the North of Scotland Hydro-Electric Board in 1943, was established to design, construct and manage hydroelectricity projects in the Highlands of Scotland, and took over a further generation and distribution responsibilities when the UK's electricity industry was nationalized in 1948.
 Southern Electric, founded as Southern Electricity Board in 1948, was created to distribute electricity in Southern England.
 While the Southern Electricity Board was a distribution-only authority with no power generation capacity of its own, the North of Scotland Hydro-Electric Board was a broader spectrum organisation which did have power-generating capabilities.
 Because of its history and location, the Hydroelectric Board was responsible for most of the UK's hydroelectric generating capacity.

 Both authorities were privatized and re-branded in 1990/91, initially retaining their pre-privatization geographic and functional bases.

 Post-privatization

 In 1998, Scottish and Southern Energy was formed following a merger between Scottish Hydroelectric and Southern Electric.
 This part of the SSE plc group is now referred to as Scottish and Southern Electricity Networks.

 Rebranding

 In September 2016, the well-known trading names of Scottish and Southern Energy Power Distribution (SSEPD), Scottish Hydro Electric Power Distribution (SHEPD), Scottish Hydro Electric Transmission (SHET), and Southern Electric Power Distribution (SEPD), merged into a single trading entity known as the Scottish and Southern Electricity Networks.
 The licensee names of the four did not change.

-As part of the rebranding, Scottish and Southern Electricity Networks changed their logo, color scheme, imagery set, social media channels, and website.
+As part of the rebranding, Scottish and Southern Electricity Networks changed their logo, colour scheme, imagery set, social media channels, and website.
 They also introduced a new company motto centred around being a part of the community they serve: "Powering our Community."